Many who devoted their lives to Fidel Castro now line the streets for a final tribute

 Santa Clara also was the site of one of the most decisive battles in the waning days of the Cuban Revolution.
 Guevara and a group of rebels derailed an armored military train full of soldiers and weapons and then went on to take the city

-En route to Santiago, where Castro's funeral will be held Sunday morning, the caravan is passing some of the most important sites of the revolution, prompting a retelling of old stories and drumming up revolutionary fervor in the process.
+En route to Santiago, where Castro’s funeral will be held Sunday morning, the caravan is passing some of the most important sites of the revolution, prompting a retelling of old stories from that era.

+For almost half a century, the charismatic leader was at the center of national politics and part of daily life for Cubans, who were regularly exposed to his presence and discourse in state media, school books or mass gatherings.
+Little moved in the country without Castro’s consent and children learned from an early age to honor him as a member of the family.

 As a 15-year-old, Ramos said she was already helping Castro’s July 26th Movement.
 It is named after the failed July 26, 1953 attack on the Moncada Barracks in Santiago de Cuba.
 Dozens of young rebels were captured, tortured and killed in the attack and Fidel and his younger brother, Raúl Castro, were taken prisoner.

-While Fidel Castro was imprisoned, he wrote his "History Will Absolve Me" speech.
-The posters that many people held aloft as they waited for Castro's ashes in Ranchuelo, a town in the sugar-producing region, memorialized his famous words: "Condemn me.
-It doesn't matter.
-History will absolve me."
+While Fidel Castro was imprisoned, he wrote his “History Will Absolve Me” speech, which he used as part of his defense at trial.
+The posters that many people held aloft as they waited for Castro’s ashes in Ranchuelo, a town in the sugar-producing region, memorialized his famous words: “Condemn me.
+It doesn’t matter.
+History will absolve me.”

 When she was growing up in Santiago, Ramos said she lived near the barracks.